pnnl/ruleset-checking-tool/docs/section11/Rule_11-1.md

 **Appendix G Section Reference:** Table G3.1 #11, proposed column, a & b

-**Evaluation Context:** custom evaluation context created for this rule of all SWH Distribution system ids located in the proposed, baseline and user RMDs
+**Evaluation Context:** custom evaluation context created for this rule of all SWH Distribution system ids located in the proposed, baseline and user RMDs.
+This rule will be evaluated for **each** SWH Distribution id found accross the three RMDs.
 **Data Lookup:**
 **Function Call:**
 - **get_component_by_id**